Developing Your Authentic Speaker Positioning Statement for Clarity and Cash

 I mean, who wouldn’t want one or all of those things as a business owner?

-This is the exact sentence I use on my speaker page and in every introduction.
+This is the exact sentence I use on my speaker page, one-sheet, voicemail, social media and in every introduction.

 Create Your Own Authentic Positioning Statement Now...and Practice it Too

 Your next step is to write your own positioning statement and make it authentic to you.
-Start with “I work with” and finish it out with one, two or three tantalizing benefits.
+Write these three lines on a piece of paper and simply fill in the blanks:

-Then, visit Lois in the Make Money Speaking Clubhouse Room every Monday (4pm Eastern, 5pm Central, 6pm Mountain, 7pm Pacific) where you’ll get plenty of opportunity to practice your positioning statement and receive immediate feedback from other professional speakers.
+The Make Money Speaking Clubhouse Room meets every Monday (4pm Eastern, 5pm Central, 6pm Mountain, 7pm Pacific) where you’ll get plenty of opportunity to practice your positioning statement and receive immediate feedback from other professional speakers.
 It’s a safe place to practice with Lois as your room host and me as your co-moderator.

 We hope to see you there!